 2013 Woodman Lecture

-The English Department is pleased to announce the 2013 Leonora Woodman Memorial Lecture, which will be presented on the afternoon of Friday, September 20, precise time and venue to be announced shortly.
+The English Department is pleased to announce the 2013 Leonora Woodman Memorial Lecture, which will be presented on the afternoon of Friday, September 20, 4:30 p.m., Krannert Auditorium.
 A reception will follow.

 Dean Aravamudan completed his Ph.D. at Cornell University, and holds MA degrees from both Cornell and Purdue as well.
 He has taught at the University of Utah, the University of Washington, and at Duke, where he joined the English department in 2000, and became director of the John Hope Franklin Humanities Institute.

 His scholarship works at many levels to resist simple dichotomies and unsettle the inevitability of history, enabling readers to reconstruct and re-envision the early colonial past, and to consider whether we might view something even so culturally invested as novel writing as, at heart, an act of translation.
 One of today’s most dynamic thinkers in the fields of transnational and postcolonial studies, he has published widely in major journals, including Anthropological Forum, Boundary 2, Diacritics, ECS, ELH, Novel, PMLA, Social Text, and South Atlantic Quarterly.